 Jumping off the side of the boat into the water!…

 And 3 gourmet meals a day as well as snacks in between…

 By the time we came to the evening, we were so exhausted from the day’s activities that we usually went straight to bed right after dinner and our nightly run down of what is going on the next day from the staff.
-But one night the staff told us that after dinner we should go out to the deck and if we were lucky we could see sharks.
+But one night the staff told us that after dinner we should go out to the deck, and if we were lucky we could see sharks.
 Sure enough, when we went out, they had spotlights shining into the water and we could see large sharks circling all around the boat!
-Fortunately we travelled away from that area during the night to arrive at our snorkeling destination the next day!
+Fortunately, we traveled away from that area during the night to arrive at our snorkeling destination the next day!

-A highlight we didn’t expect was meeting some amazing new friends!
+One highlight we didn’t necessarily expect was meeting some amazing new friends!
 There happened to be another family traveling through Central and South America for 6 months with kids almost our kids same ages!
 It was great to hear about their adventures and commiserate with them on some of the hardships of long-term travel that only someone who has experienced it can understand.
 They have a fun website that focuses on family travel that you may want to check out!
 We also loved our friends Ellis and Becky, and were grateful for their patience and enthusiasm with our kids!
 Luke had an extra special fondness for Becky and if we ever wondered where he was, we just had to find Becky and he would be nearby.